 In 1867, King George I of the Hellenes married Grand Duchess Olga Constantinova, niece of Tsar Alexander II of Russia.

-As part of her wedding presents, the new Queen of Greece received a set of large, cabochon emeralds.
-(I personally believe that these Emeralds came from her aunt, Grand Duchess Anantasia Petrovna, wife of her uncle Grand Duke Nicholas Nikolaevich)
+As part of her wedding presents, the new Queen of Greece received a set of large, cabochon Emeralds.
+(I personally believe that these gemstones came from her aunt, Grand Duchess Anantasia Petrovna, wife of her uncle Grand Duke Nicholas Nikolaevich)

 Finally, she asked the jeweller Cartier to create a Kokoshnik style tiara, similar to the one owned by her sister Queen Marie of Yugoslavia.

 Using five of the larger Emeralds, Cartier created a solid tiara with Diamond ‘E’ motifs (for Elisabeth) supporting the Emeralds with a Diamond outline.
 The same ‘E’ design can also be seen on the Diamond and Emerald brooch and the earrings.